-Board meetings are held at 5:15 pm on the first WEDNESDAY of each month (except July).
-The Meetings will be hosted by a Board meeting at the location of their choice.
+Board meetings are held at 5:15 pm on the first TUESDAY of each month (except July).
+The Meetings will be hosted by a Board Member at the location of their choice.
 Any member may attend.
 Chairs may be asked to attend Board meetings for specific reasons.
 See the Branchline for the date and location each month.

 AAUW Funds fellowship and grant recipients are outstanding scholars, teachers, mentors, and role models for women and girls.
 Through the generous contributions of AAUW members and friends, the EOF provides support for recipients as they conduct research, earn degrees, and advance professionally.
 The Springfield Branch strongly supports the EOF with contributions raised through various activities throughout the year, including the Traditional Afternoon Tea.

 The Springfield Branch has established six local scholarships: four at the University of Illinois at Springfield (UIS), one at St. John’s College (nursing), and one at Lincoln Land Community College (LLCC).
 The schools award the scholarships to students who meet the following criteria: they must be women returning to school in degree programs, and they must live in Sangamon County or in a nearby county without an AAUW branch.